SmartAdvisorOnline

 Why protocol choice matters

-For YouTube, protocol choice changes the feel of the connection more than most people expect.
+For video, protocol choice changes the feel of the connection more than most people expect.
 WireGuard often wins because it cuts overhead and reconnects quickly.
 That usually matters more for 4K than fancy marketing claims do.
 OpenVPN still has a place when a strict network dislikes ordinary UDP traffic, but it is rarely the first choice when the goal is smooth everyday viewing.
 If you want a deeper protocol comparison, read Types of VPN Protocols, WireGuard vs NordLynx, VPN for Public Wi‑Fi, and VPN for Sports Streaming.

 FAQ

-Can a VPN remove YouTube ads completely?
+Can a VPN remove video ads completely?

 It depends on the region and the current delivery rules.
 Some routes are discussed more than others because ad behaviour differs by market, but stable playback and device compatibility still matter.